 Did you know?
 The word ‘adder’ comes from an Old English term meaning ‘serpent’.

-A harmless, easy-to-handle species which is disturbed by mowing, dogs, cattle and new development.
+A harmless, easy-to-handle species which is disturbed by mowing, dogs, cattle and new housing developments.

 Did you know?
 The slow worm is neither snake nor worm, but a legless lizard – evidenced by the fact that they have ear openings, blink with eyelids and shed their tails when alarmed.